dutta-alankar/OpenProtectedPDF/README.md

 - This is ideal for guessing long passwords with brute force using supercomputers.

 Use Python (tested with version `3.10`) to run this
-- [Optional] Create virtual environment: `python -m venv .venv && source .venv/bin/activate`
+- [Optional] Create virtual environment: `python -m venv .venv && source .venv/bin/activate && pip install -r requirements.txt`
 - Run the code: `time mpiexec -n <num_procs> python guess_pdfPass-parallel.py`

 > Note: Dependency: qpdf (https://github.com/qpdf/qpdf), tested with version 11.9.1.
 Make sure `qpdf` and its libraries are added to `PATH` and `LD_LIBRARY_PATH` respectively.